 OUTA believe there can be no consensus for e-Toll defaulters, as there is no agreement between the parties and furthermore, if the road user considers the premise for SANRAL’s one sided agreement to be invalid due to the unlawful declaration of the roads as tolled roads, we fail to understand how SANRAL can bring a civil claim against the road users, ” says Duvenage.
 “Furthermore, the fact that SANRAL have determined the liability of the user in terms of their equipment that has not been approved, verified, certified and re-certified in South Africa in accordance with South African legislation, generates additional complications to SANRAL’s case, and OUTA has plenty of evidence indicating the equipment is unreliable.”

-Should any OUTA contributing members be summonsed by SANRAL, they are urged to contact us on the OUTA web site here
+Should any OUTA contributing supporters be summonsed by SANRAL, they are urged to contact us on the OUTA web site here